FREE Shipping on orders over $899

 Packaged snacks, such as chips, cookies, and other similar products, are often high in refined carbohydrates, unhealthy fats, and sodium.
 These foods can cause spikes in blood sugar levels and contribute to weight gain.

-Examples of snacks to avoid:
+Examples of snacks and snacks to avoid:

 • French fries and other chips.

-• Salty biscuits.
+• Salty crackers.

 • Pretzels.